garygr2002/Rebalance/README.md

 ### -high sphg

-The record high of the Standard & Poor 500.
+The record high of the S&P 500.
 The <i>sphg</i> argument must be a non-negative number, possibly with a decimal point, and is required.
-The software will use this value, if set, and the value of the Standard & Poor 500 today (see option, below) to upward-adjust the percentage of a portfolio allocated to equity investments.
+The software will use this value, if set, and the value of the S&P 500 today (see option, below) to upward-adjust the percentage of a portfolio allocated to equity investments.
 It will only do this for portfolios that so specify in the portfolio CSV file.

 ### -close spcl

-The last close of the Standard & Poor 500.
+The last close of the S&P 500.
 The <i>spcl</i> argument must be a non-negative number, possibly with a decimal point, and is required.
-The software will use this value, if set, and the value of the Standard and Poor 500 today (see option, below) to adjust the percentage of equity investment allocations in all portfolios.
+The software will use this value, if set, and the value of the S&P 500 today (see option, below) to adjust the percentage of equity investment allocations in all portfolios.
 To skip this adjustment, the user may leave this preference unset.

 ### -today sptd

-The value of the Standard & Poor 500 on the day the software is run.
+The value of the S&P 500 on the day the software is run.
 The <i>sptd</i> argument must be a non-negative number, possibly with a decimal point, and is required.
 The software will use this value, if set, to perform adjustments to the equity investment allocations in all portfolios.
 It does this in conjunction with the S&P 500 high, and S&P 500 last close preferences previously discussed.
 Note that if this preference is not set, the software will rely  on per-portfolio specifications for equity weight, and will perform no adjustments.

 ### -x ncnt